19hours/sg-statutes/Acts/Bankruptcy Act.md

 143\.—(1) A bankrupt shall be guilty of an offence if he has —

-(a) in the 2 years before the presentation of the bankruptcy petition by or against him, materially contributed to, or increased the extent of, his insolvency by gambling or by rash and hazardous speculations; or
+(a) in the 2 years before the making of the bankruptcy application by or against him, materially contributed to, or increased the extent of, his insolvency by gambling or by rash and hazardous speculations; or

 (b) in the initial period, lost any part of his property by gambling or by rash and hazardous speculations.